0xProject/protocol/docs/architecture/governor.rst

     function addAuthorizedAddress(address target)
         external;

-    /// @dev Removes authorizion of an address.
+    /// @dev Removes authorization of an address.
     /// @param target Address to remove authorization from. function removeAuthorizedAddress(address target)
         external;

-    /// @dev Removes authorizion of an address.
+    /// @dev Removes authorization of an address.
     /// @param target Address to remove authorization from.
     /// @param index Index of target in authorities array. function removeAuthorizedAddressAtIndex(